All Episodes

 Hey, Rush.

-No, uh I know you're sitting there, you're saying we should not pass judgment against Michael Vick because nothing has been proven.
+You're saying we should not pass judgment against Michael Vick because nothing has been proven.

-But I ask you the O. J. Simpson trial, nothing was proven.
+But I ask you, the O.J.
+Simpson trial, nothing was proven.

 He was not convicted.

-Therefore, my question is do you think O.J.
-Simpson is a murderer, a killer.
+Therefore, my question is, do you think O.J.
+Simpson is a murderer, a killer?

 Well, a lot of stuff was proven.

-And the jury just said screw you.
+And the jury just said, screw it.

 A lot of stuff was proven in the O.J. case.

-The jury just said, screw you, LA.
+The jury just said, screw you, L.A.
+Jury nullification.

 Find out what it like.

-There's hardly any time.
+There's hardly any doubt.

 There was a trial.